jrosebr1/pyemotionwheel/README.md

 **My bond with the emotion wheel is also _deeply personal._**

-I grew up in a broken home.
-Surviving a near-detal car accident at 13 years old, led to an emotional shutdown to cope with the trauma and ensuing family turmoil.
+Surviving a near-death car accident at 13 years old, combined with growing up in a broken home, led to my emotions shutting down to cope with the trauma and ensuing family turmoil.

 Two decades later, I began to unlock those surpressed emotions.